cuijialang/VHDLinter/README.md

 ## Source
 The functionality is based on the idea of having something like *Pylint* for VHDL code; *VHDLint*.
-All suported checks for the listed coding conventions in VHDL are based on [**VHDL coding style in Department of Computer Systems**](http://www.tkt.cs.tut.fi/kurssit/1212/S08/Harjoitukset/vhdl_coding.html) by Tampere University of Technology and [**VHDL Style Guide**](https://www.ims-chips.de/content/pdftext/VHDL_Style_Guide.pdf) by IMS CHIPS.
+The suported checks for the listed coding conventions in VHDL are based on [**VHDL coding style in Department of Computer Systems**](http://www.tkt.cs.tut.fi/kurssit/1212/S08/Harjoitukset/vhdl_coding.html) by Tampere University of Technology and [**VHDL Style Guide**](https://www.ims-chips.de/content/pdftext/VHDL_Style_Guide.pdf) by IMS CHIPS.